SiriusBYT/Flashcord/README.md

 Due to the complexity of Flashcord, yes, I am not kidding.
 This Discord Theme has a wiki page. **And trust me, you seriously need it.**

 [Instructions about anything and everything on Flashcord is available here.](https://github.com/SiriusBYT/flashcord/wiki)

+Flashcord is currently in Beta, expect lots of things to change and quickly!
+Next major version will be Flashcord Gamma, set to release in 2024.

 # 🛠️ Want to mod Flashcord?
 Check out the [Flashcord Module Template](https://github.com/SiriusBYT/Flashcord-Module-Template), if you want to install extensions of Flashcord then check out the [Flashcord Modules Store](https://sirio-network.com/flashcord/store)